Virtual community: Disadvantages of Internet communities

-There are also issues still surrounding bullying on internet communities.
-With users not having to show their face and being behind the camera, people will use threatening and discriminating acts towards other people because they feel that they wouldn't face any consequences.
+There are also issues surrounding bullying on internet communities.
+With users not having to show their face, people may use threatening and discriminating acts towards other people because they feel that they would not face any consequences.

-There are still standing issues with gender and race on the online community as well.
-Where only the 'normal' people are being represented on the screen, and those of different background and genders are being more displayed, when majority are them are the one's consuming these activities.
+There are standing issues with gender and race on the online community as well, where only the majority is represented on the screen, and those of different background and genders are underrepresented.